Lead in blood control guideline

 • Risk management: Not routine.
 At the discretion of the PHU.

-• Risk management: Offer counselling/home risk assessment to case’s parents/guardians as appropriate.
+• Risk management: Offer counselling/home risk assessment to the case’s parents/guardians as appropriate.

 5 years and above

-• Information: Consult treating doctor.
-Standard letter to case.
+• Information: Consult the treating doctor.
+Standard letter to the case.

-• If non occupational exposure provide lead factsheet on risk identification and management to requesting doctor or case as appropriate.
+• If non-occupational exposure, provide lead fact sheet on risk identification and management to the requesting doctor or case as appropriate.

-• Work related exposures: Suggest case or treating doctor advice patient to discuss BLL with employer in the case of occupational exposure.
-Inform SafeWork in case of cluster of cases.
+• Work-related exposures: Suggest case or treating doctor advise the patient to discuss BLL with their employer in the case of occupational exposure.
+Inform SafeWork in case of a cluster of cases.

-• Risk management: Offer counselling/home risk assessment to case as appropriate.
+• Risk management: Offer counselling/home risk assessment to the case as appropriate.

-• Environmental assessment: Conduct preliminary environmental assessment, including home visit, exposure pathways and sampling if source not obvious.
+• Environmental assessment: Conduct preliminary environmental assessment, including home visit, exposure pathways and sampling if the source is not obvious.

-• Expert advice: Seek expert advice from clinical toxicologist for future BLL retesting
+• Expert advice: Seek expert advice from a clinical toxicologist for future BLL retesting.

 5 years and above

-• Environmental assessment: Conduct preliminary environmental assessment, including home visit, exposure pathways and sampling if source not obvious.
+• Environmental assessment: Conduct preliminary environmental assessment, including home visit, exposure pathways and sampling if the source is not obvious.

-• Work related exposures: Strongly suggest case or treating doctor consult SafeWork NSW for further advice on occupational exposure, if appropriate.
+• Work-related exposures: Strongly suggest the case or treating doctor consult SafeWork NSW for further advice on occupational exposure, if appropriate.

-• Medical treatment: If BLL of or above 45 µg/dL (2.17 µmol/L) in a child ensure treating doctor is aware of result when received as BLL at these levels may require urgent medical treatment (chelation).
+• Medical treatment: If BLL of or above 45 µg/dL (2.17 µmol/L) in a child, ensure the treating doctor is aware of the result when received, as BLL at these levels may require urgent medical treatment (chelation).

-• Medical treatment: If BLL above 70 µg/dL (3.37µmol/L) requesting doctor is aware of the result as BLL at these levels in an adult may require urgent medical treatment (including chelation).
+• Medical treatment: If BLL is above 70 µg/dL (3.37µmol/L) requesting doctor is aware of the result, as BLL at these levels in an adult may require urgent medical treatment (including chelation).

 Case management